Tsawwassen/hme/README.md

 - Need to get V1 of inventory helper working with current WW export and report output
 - - Decided to get this working for the event of power going out on the computer since the app won't remember what was previously scanned
 - - - Possible solution is to use cookies?
-- Test printing a label with the logo on it
+- PENDING - Test printing a label with the logo on it
 - - Created png and jpg of the same image to use for testing
 - - Just testing to see if it is possible and how it looks on the label
+- - Created testLabel flag when mounting the InventoryLabel component that will return a basic label area for testing
+- - Created two labels. one with PNG and the other with JPG to see if one or the other works better on the label
+- - Pushed to azure, will test at work to see what file works best.
+Go with smaller file size if image quality is the same.
+Also might want to scale the picture vs scaling during render

 ## QoL ToDos